hollowdll/hakjdb/README.md

 Results show that the best performance is achieved when not using authentication or TLS.
 They reduce the throughput a little bit.
 Benchmarks were done for String key writes and reads.
 They have about the same average performance.

-Benchmarks were run with Intel Ultra 7 155H CPU (16 cores, 22 threads) and requests were handled in parallel using goroutines.
+Benchmarks were run with Intel Ultra 7 155H CPU and requests were handled in parallel using goroutines.

 Average results are shown in the table below